SeanFitz1919/sdetTechJmeter/README.md

 globalIterationCount: - Number to represent the Iterations count each test runs.
 Higher for performance testing
 specificTestNameThreadCount: - If propertie is present it will overwrite the Thread count just for that test.
 specificTestNameIterationCount: - If propertie is present it will overwrite the Thread count just for that test.
+performanceResponseTestTime: - Vale of time to be set to determine if pass or fail in test.
 testScale: - By default set to "local" but also has four other values "BlazeMeter", "OctoPerf", "Azure" "remote" to represent the scale options that could be used.
             Note: each test would have a check on the run() section on wheter to run locally or in a scalable environment.
 With the values depicting which scale type to use.